gitter-badger/RigoFunc.XDoc/README.md

 This repo contains the library that enables an application to read XML comments at run time.
 This feature will be very useful for developers those's mother language isn't
 English, such as Chinese for China, Japanese for Japan.

+*This library only .NET CORE compatiblity (developed using .NET CORE)*

 # How to use
 The following codes assume be developed by Chinese developer.